Australia Process Service

 Article 17

-The requesting State must bear responsibility for costs incurred in the employment of a competent officer for the service of extrajudicial documents in Australia.
+The requesting State must bear responsibility for costs incurred in employing a competent officer to service extrajudicial documents in Australia.

 Article 29 - external territories